xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 _From [Lexica](https://lexica.art/?q=cyberpunk+city)'s Aperture Model._

-These models generate detailed, complex, and creative outputs.
-And yet, when you boil things down they are just transforming the inputs over and over again until a desirable output.
-It's not at all surprising that models like [Stable Diffusion XL](https://stability.ai/stablediffusion) have over 3 billion parameters that transform your inputs in a sophisticated way.
+These models generate detailed and stunning outputs.
+And yet, they are just transforming the inputs over and over again until a desirable output.
+Large models like [Stable Diffusion XL](https://stability.ai/stablediffusion) have over 3 billion parameters that transform your inputs in a sophisticated way.

 Size enables amazing capabilities, but also limits who can run them.
 Most people don't have fast GPUs with lots of memory.
-Instead, we must dive into the art of compressing neural network parameters while not totally ruining the learned structures of the model.
+To fit these models on our hardware, we have to reduce the size.

 ## Sharing as Compression